 Stay within scope of practice.
 Body-oriented therapist should not attempt to do amateur psychotherapy and psychotherapist should not attempt to do amateur body-oriented therapy.

-Provide culturally competent care- Body-oriented method(s) should not conflict with cultural norms.
+Provide culturally competent care.
+Body-oriented method(s) should not conflict with the client's cultural norms.